Everything We Know So Far About 'Survivor's Next Season

 — Martin Holmes (@RedmondSurvivor) April 3, 2017

-Survivor has begun with three tribes in only five other seasons: Survivor: All Stars, Philippines, Cagayan, Worlds Apart and Kaôh Rōng.
+Survivor has begun with three tribes in only five other seasons: Survivor: All Stars, Philippines, Cagayan, Worlds Apart, and Kaôh Rōng.

-As for the theme of Survivor‘s 35th season, nothing has been 100 percent confirmed, but Holmes is reporting that it will be an all-newbie season, with a potential focus on occupation.
+As for the theme of Survivor’s 35th season, nothing has been 100 percent confirmed, but Holmes is reporting that it will be an all-newbie season, with a potential focus on occupation.
 He wrote that casting was looking for prospective contestants from specific jobs to fill out the cast.
-As such, there may be reason to believe that Season 35 will be like Survivor: Worlds Apart, where the tribes were divided by social class — white collar, blue collar and no collar.
+As such, there may be reason to believe that Season 35 will be like Survivor: Worlds Apart, where the tribes were divided by social class — white collar, blue collar, and no collar.
 Holmes also suggested that there could be a variation on this concept, likely based on the same occupational divide.

 “There is reason to believe that S35 might be Worlds Apart 2 or at least a spin on the occupation theme previously used in S30,” he wrote.

-Survivor‘s 35th season is right in the middle of filming, with the cast expected to fly back on May 12, according to Survivor fan-site True Dork Times’ calendar.
+Survivor’s 35th season is right in the middle of filming, with the cast expected to fly back on May 12, according to Survivor fan site True Dork Times’ calendar.

 CBS officially renewed Survivor for its 35th season on March 23, alongside 18 other shows.
 It’s not clear if the network is planning to air two seasons over the course of the 2017-18 TV season as has been tradition since the show’s early days, but there has been no indication of anything different.
 Fellow reality stalwart The Amazing Race went down to a one-season format with this latest edition, having not aired a fall season for the first time in many years.